spatialthoughts/qgis-tutorials/source/docs/raster_mosaicing_and_clipping.rst

    :width: 700px
    :align: center

 5. Browse to the directory with the individual images.
-Hold down the `Ctrl` key and click on the image files to make a multiple selection.
+Hold down the :kbd:`Ctrl` key and click on the image files to make a multiple selection.
 Click :guilabel:`Open`.